tmbdeclan/tmbdeclan.github.io/about.md

 permalink: /about/
 ---

-Vermont Artisanal Internet provides small-batch locally-sourced intarweb to the Upper Valley community.
+Vermont Artisanal Internet provides small-batch locally-sourced internet to the Upper Valley community.